-Below are 5 simple activities with some coaching points that kids of any age can preform to develop their strength & agility.
+Below are 5 simple activities with some coaching points that kids of any age can perform to develop their strength & agility.

 A lunge is a total body strengthening exercise.
 The primary muscles worked in this exercise are the quadriceps, hamstrings, glutes, and lower leg musculature.
-At the same time the upper body helps stabilize the body.
-This is excellent for developing coordination, single leg strength and both stability in the upper body as well as mobility in the lower body.
+At the same time, the upper body helps stabilize the body.
+This is excellent for developing coordination, single leg strength, and stability in the upper body as well as mobility in the lower body.

 *Note: Athletic shoes recommended.

-Pushups are also excellent at engaging the muscles from the hips to the head.
+Push-ups are also excellent at engaging the muscles from the hips to the head.
 The primary muscles strengthened are the chest and arms.
 When done properly with a flat back a pushup will also develop the muscles that help stabilize the spine.
 Again, these are two simple exercises that are good to have in the bag for all athletes because a strong core is essential for moving forward with a player’s best foot.

 Coaching Points: Go through a full range of motion and get assistance if necessary.